dc-js/dc.js/docs/api-latest.md

 #### capMixin.othersGrouper([grouperFunction]) ⇒ <code>function</code> &#124; <code>[capMixin](#dc.capMixin)</code>
 Get or set the grouper function that will perform the insertion of data for the *Others* slice if the slices cap is specified.
 If set to a falsy value, no others will be added.

-By default the grouper function computes the sum of all values below the cap.
+The grouper function takes an array of included ("top") items, and an array of the rest of the items.
+By default the grouper function computes the sum of the rest.

 **Kind**: instance method of <code>[capMixin](#dc.capMixin)</code>